The Fibonacci Zeta Function and Continuation: Acknowledgements

 \section{Acknowledgements}

 We would like to thank John Voight for initial guidance on a talk that grew into this paper.
-We also thank Andy Booker, Jeff Hoffstein, Min Lee, and Will Sawin for helpful discussion, especially around dihedral forms.
+We also thank Andy Booker, Jeff Hoffstein, Min Lee, Will Sawin, and Joseph Silverman for helpful discussion.